LA Program Overview

-- Paid a stipend of up to $1,500 each semester they participate in the LA Program
+- LAs are paid a stipend of up to $1,500 each semester they participate in the LA Program.

-- Co-enroll in a 3-credit, 300-level pedagogy course (Peer Instruction Education) only during their first semester as an LA
+- LAs must co-enroll in a 3-credit, 300-level pedagogy course (Pedagogy of Peer-Led Instruction) only during their first semester as an LA

-- Attend weekly staff meetings led by faculty teaching the course
+- LAs must attend weekly staff meetings led by faculty teaching the course.

-- Participate in the Assessment Program – LAs will be expected to participate in the assessment of this program through interviews and questionnaires.
+- LAs will be expected to participate in the assessment of this program through sporadic interviews and questionnaires.
 The data from these assessments will help the Learning Centers improve and further develop this program and explore additional ways to provide academic support for our students.

-- Participate in a Learning Community – LAs are also part of a larger community of teachers and learners at Rutgers.
-To foster a sense of community, they will be invited to participate in many events including seminars, dinners, social events, and planning sessions.
+- LAs are also part of a larger community of teachers and learners at Rutgers.
+To foster a sense of community, they will be invited to participate in many events including seminars, conferences, social events, and planning sessions.
 LAs are important members of the development team and their comments and involvement are essential to the improvement and success of the Program.